Westminster is approved to participate in the Federal Direct Student Loan Program (FDSLP)

 Recommended Loan Limits

 Current and prospective students considering loans to finance their Westminster education are advised not to exceed a total student loan (combined undergraduate and graduate) indebtedness in excess $26,000 for an MDiv degree and $20,000 for other Master’s degrees.
-Students requesting loans which will result in their exceeding a total loan debt level of $26,000 for an MDiv or $20,000 for other masters or ThM degrees will be required to meet with the Financial Aid Officer for debt counseling.
+Students requesting loans which will result in their exceeding a total loan debt level of:

 How Much of a Loan Can I Afford?

 It is important to investigate and exhaust all other ways to fund your seminary education before taking out a loan, since you are obligated to repay a loan.
 If a Federal Direct Student Loan is the only option permitting you to attend seminary, the implications of loan repayment and total indebtedness must be considered; please see How Much of Loan Can I Afford?